TOOL2U/SIA-MOON-WEBSITE/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

-📸 public/images/IMG_8545.png

-This image is a high-resolution background photo used in the hero section of the website.
-It features a luxury estate, meant to convey elegance, sophistication, and a premium lifestyle.
-The image is set to cover the full width and height of the hero section with a dark overlay applied for better text/logo visibility.

-Used in:
-	•	Hero.tsx as the main hero background.